JahdaiF/ticket-lifecycle/README.md

 ### Advanced Analysis: Testing Security Boundaries

-To truly understand **Role-Based Access Control (RBAC)**, we performed a deliberate escalation of all active tickets.
+To understand **Role-Based Access Control (RBAC)**, we performed a deliberate escalation of all active tickets.
 By moving tickets into the **SysAdmins** department, we confirmed that standard agents lose all visibility and modification rights.

 **Restoring Access:**
 1. We transitioned to the **Admin Panel** to modify our agent profile.
 2. We granted our account **"View Only"** access to the SysAdmins department.
-3. Upon returning to the **Agent Panel**, we observed that while we could now "see" the escalated tickets, we were still prohibited from making any changes to them.
+3. Upon returning to the **Agent Panel**, we observed that while we could now see the escalated tickets, we were still prohibited from making any changes to them.